mgq812/tbbmalloc_arma/README.md

 ... this is an **experimental** replacement for armas default **custom memory allocator** ...

-This custom memory allocator is based on the latest **intel tbb malloc 4.2, updt.
+This custom memory allocator is based on **intel tbb malloc 4.2, updt.
 2** and should work with arma server and client.

 You can find the source code of intels tbb 4.2, updt.
 2 here: